 5. Intelligent automation of operational processes

 One of the least ‘sexy’ applications for AI is the automation of administrative and operational processes.
-Think about the interpretation of medical notes, radiology reports, but also patient and population management.
+Think about the interpretation of medical notes, radiology reports, and patient and population management.

 For example, effective lung cancer screening requires GPs to identify at-risk patients in their populations.
 This is a manual search on specific characteristics in the patient records.
 AI could make this process faster and more precise through automated processing and by flagging patients for yearly follow up.
-Similarly, based on clinical guidelines, AI can analyse if the patients’ diagnostic data is complete for discussion in MDTs, thus preventing unnecessary scheduling of patients.
+Similarly, based on clinical guidelines, AI can analyse if the patients’ diagnostic data is complete for discussion in MDTs.
+The benefit is preventing unnecessary scheduling of patients.

 One step further: prognostics and new standards of care